YHK-UEPlugins-Public/018_UEGaussianSplatting_Public/README.md

 - Updated:  "Masked" type material supporting.
 Avoid frame rate fluctuations when rotating a certain viewing angle caused by translucent particle sorting. **See more**: https://shorturl.at/fCNX2

+## **v1.1.3:** Submission time(2023-12-10 20:30)

+- **Optimization**: Performance Optimization.
+Significantly further optimized the overall performance related to translucent particle sorting.
+- **Adjustment**: “PointSize” Adjustment.
+Changed the default value from  9 to 5, to optimize the rendering performance of translucent particles.
+- **Fixed**: Bug related to the Actor’s Scale.
+- **New**: Added debug print log options(LOG, WARNING, ERROR) in the plugin settings.

 # Introduce